skygear-demo/deprecated-swift-chat-demo/TUTORIAL.md

 ## Part 3 - Send Message
-The codes related to send messages in the demo app are mainly in `MessagesViewController.swift`.
+The codes related to sending messages in the demo app are mainly in `MessagesViewController.swift`.

 We can use `addMessage(message: SKYMessage, to: SKYConversation, completion:  SKYChatMessageCompletion?)` to send out the message to the Cloud Database.
 Documentation [here](http://cocoadocs.org/docsets/SKYKitChat/0.0.1/Classes/SKYChatExtension.html#//api/name/addMessage:toConversation:completion:NS_SWIFT_NAME:).